Space Variable Objects Monitor

-The Space Variable Objects Monitor (SVOM) is a planned small X-ray telescope satellite under development by China National Space Administration (CNSA), Chinese Academy of Sciences (CAS) and the French Space Agency (CNES), to be launched at the end of 2023.
+The Space Variable Objects Monitor (SVOM) is a small X-ray telescope satellite developed by China National Space Administration (CNSA), Chinese Academy of Sciences (CAS) and the French Space Agency (CNES), launched on 22 June 2024 (07:00:00 UTC).

 SVOM will study the explosions of massive stars by analysing the resulting gamma-ray bursts.
 The light-weight X-ray mirror for SVOM weighs just 1 kg.
 SVOM will add new capabilities to the work of finding gamma-ray bursts currently being done by the multinational satellite Swift Gamma-Ray Burst Mission.
 Its anti-solar pointing strategy makes the Earth cross the field of view of its payload every orbit.

 Objectives

 Using synergy between space and ground instruments, the mission has these scientific objectives: